 Here are some of the books that have reminded me of just how spectacular life can be.
 I turn to them for a bit of bibliotherapy when I’m experiencing difficulties or feeling a bit disillusioned.

 Reading beautiful writing (and enjoying beautiful illustrations) is one of my best tools to get back to where I want to be; often, back out into the world with mindfulness.
-I hope they can benefit you too.

 1. The Waves by Virginia Woolf